Asia Japan Travelling

 Consider this the writing of a fool for I have climbed Mt.
 Fuji twice.

-The initial path towards the 6th station followed a gentle incline and took us through some pine forests but don’t be fooled, it begins to get steep shortly after that.
-Also, don’t expect to climb Mt.Fuji alone, we climbed alongside hundreds of other walkers, all from different countries.
-Sometimes we would actually have to wait in a queue as overtaking on the narrow paths is dangerous.
-After we had been climbing for 5 hours we reached a station and had our poles branded, it read 3100m, we had thought surely we were higher up but we still had over 700m left to climb.
-The man at the station informed us that we still had another 3 hours to the top, but as it was so busy it could take us 5.
-This would mean that we would not make it to the top for sunrise.
-We kept going however but the terrain was getting more difficult, we were actually having to climb now instead of walk.
-We were now clambering up a lava flow of large chunks of rock that were taller than me.
-Because it was so steep and busy we were moving slowly so that after nearly an hour we had only moved another 50 meters.
+After climbing for 5 hours, we reached a station and had our poles branded.
+We were at 3100m.
+Disappointingly, we thought we were higher and we still had more than 700m left to climb.
+The station attendant informed us it was another 3 hours to the top, but it would take longer because of the crowd.
+That meant we would not make it to the top for sunrise.
+Nevertheless, we kept going, but the terrain was getting more challenging, and we were now climbing more than walking.
+We clambered up a lava flow of large rocks that were taller than me.
+Because it was so steep and crowded, we moved slowly.
+After another hour, we had only moved 50 meters.

-After over 10 hours of continuous climbing I finally reached the summit burning with a sense of achievement despite the fact that every muscle in my body was screaming in pain.
-Not enough to put me off climbing again a few weeks later when a friend came to visit.
-The next time was a bit less busy and I made it to the top in under 7 hours, and in time for sunrise.
+After climbing for over 10 hours, I eventually reached the summit, burning with a sense of accomplishment.
+Every muscle in my body screamed in agony.
+However, it wasn’t enough to discourage me from climbing again a week later when another friend came to visit!
+The second time was less busy, and I made it to the top in under 7 hours and in time for sunrise.

-Watching the sun rise from the highest point in the Land of the Rising Sun is the most incredibly beautiful experience.
+Watching the sunrise from the highest point in the Land of the Rising Sun is an incredibly beautiful experience.

 Tips for climbing Mt.Fuji